Two questions remain in Johnny Frank Garrett's case: did he commit the crime he was charged with and were his infamous final words actually said?

 Garrett was allegedly raped, regularly beaten by his stepfather, and forced to perform sexual acts for pornographic films.
 His family introduced him to drugs and alcohol when he was just 10 years old.
 He was also exposed to brain-damaging substances like paint thinner.
 This information wasn’t presented to the jury during his trial.

 Separate from the issue of abuse, DNA evidence found in 2004 linked another criminal, a man named Leoncio Perez Rueda, to the murder of Benz.
 Rueda pleaded guilty to a crime that took place a few months prior to Benz’s killing, the rape and murder of a woman named Narne Box Bryson.

-Texas attorney Jesse Quackenbush was so intrigued by the case that hemade a documentary, The Last Word about Garrett.
+Texas attorney Jesse Quackenbush was so intrigued by the case that he made a documentary called The Last Word about Johnny Frank Garrett’s case.